Nathan Healy

 Sales Tax Exemption State tax exemption Complete exemption from Indiana’s 7% sales tax on solar installation equipment and materials.
 Learn More

-Net metering in Indiana is a billing arrangement that allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the electric grid.
-When your solar system produces more power than your home uses during sunny periods, that extra energy flows to the grid and your electric meter essentially runs backward, creating credits on your utility bill.
+Net metering is a billing arrangement in Indiana that allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the power grid.
+When your solar system produces more energy than your home uses—typically during sunny midday hours—that surplus electricity flows to the grid, and your electric meter essentially runs backward.
+You then use those credits to offset the cost of electricity you draw from the grid when your panels aren’t producing enough power, such as at night or on cloudy days.

 Ready to start saving with solar?